BrightcoveOS/android-player-samples/README.md

 ## Brightcove ExoPlayer 2 sample apps:

 ### Important Notes about the ExoPlayer 2 sample apps
-1. The ExoPlayer sample apps on this branch of the repository (ExoPlayer2) only support Google ExoPlayer 2.
-If you want to run ExoPlayer 1 versions of the ExoPlayer sample apps, please `git checkout master` and run them on the master branch.
+1. The ExoPlayer sample apps on the master branch only support Google ExoPlayer 2.
+If you want to run ExoPlayer 1 versions of the ExoPlayer sample apps, please `git checkout ExoPlayerV1` and run them on that branch.
-2. The supported features for this Beta 4 release include:
+2. The Brightcove SDK using ExoPlayer v2 supports all features previously supported by ExoPlayer v1, including the following:
    * VOD video formats: Mpeg-DASH, HLS, HLSe, MP4
    * WebVTT Closed Captions
    * Multiple Audio Track videos